genepi/imputationserver/docs/pipeline.md

 * Ploidy Check: Verifies if all variants in the nonPAR region are either haploid or diploid.
 * Mixed Genotypes Check: Verifies if the amount of mixed genotypes (e.g. 1/.) is < 10 %.

 For phasing and imputation, chrX is split into three independent chunks (PAR1, nonPAR, PAR2).
-These splits are then automatically merged by Michigan Imputation Server and are returned as one complete chromosome X file.
+These splits are then automatically merged by Munich Imputation Server and are returned as one complete chromosome X file.
 Only Eagle is supported.